dotnet/docs-maui/docs/fundamentals/behaviors.md

 }
 ```

 The platform behavior is a partial class whose implementation will be completed on each required platform with an additional partial class.
-In this example, the `TintColorBehavior` class defines a single bindable property, `TintColor`, that will be used to tint an image with the specified color.
+In this example, the `TintColorBehavior` class defines a single bindable property, `TintColor`, that will tint an image with the specified color.

 After creating the cross-platform partial class you should create a native partial class on each platform you build the app for.
 This can be accomplished by adding partial classes to the required child folders of the *Platforms* folder: